virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
-Herewith, the commands array is executed through a single SSH command.
-The same can be performed with the help of the [unpack](/reference/actions/#unpack) method.
+In the example above, the commands array is executed through a single SSH command.
+The same can be performed with the help of the [unpack](#unpack) method.

 Using **sudo** to reload *Nginx* balancer:
 ``` json